 - Umi Sushi on Deck 7 serves sushi, sashimi, nigiri rolls that are prepared in front of the guests of the eatery.
 Umi Sushi is open for dinner only, and costs extra.

-- Kora La on Deck 7 has oriental-style lanterns and paintings paired with pan-Asian menu.
+- Kora La on Deck 7 has oriental-style lanterns and paintings paired with a pan-Asian menu.
 Passengers pay a cover charge to eat here.

-- Snack Shack on Deck 11 is a laidback eatery featuring food stalls, oversized deckchairs and beach huts.
+- Snack Shack on Deck 11 is a laidback eatery featuring food stalls, oversized deckchairs, and beach huts.
 It offers grab‘n’go snacks and lunches along with a drinks station.

 - The Market Place on Deck 11 is a buffet restaurant where guests can watch the chefs prepare dishes from around the world.
 It is made up of different food stalls.

 - Tapas @ The Mediterranean on Deck 11 is specialized in tapas dishes for both lunch and dinner.

 - Italian @ The Mediterranean pizzeria on Deck 11, with wood-fired oven and salad bar.